muhlba91/onyx-homeassistant-integration/README.md

 near-realtime.
 Since exceptions can occur, and the endpoint only pushes partial updates, all device states are updated periodically as well to ensure current states are available and correct.
 Please ensure a proper update interval, suggested is anywhere between 30-180 minutes.

-### Drive Direction

-Hella offers a switch called "Change Drive Direction".
-Using this reverses opening and closing actions.

-This integration uses the value of this setting to invert the position and tilt angle.
-Therefore, if you encounter weird behaviour of raffstores/shutters showing the exact inverse of available actions, please check this property.

 ## Installation